Saturday, 12 January 2013

 How the cyclotron works

 In the cyclotron, a high-frequency alternating voltage applied across the "D" electrodes (also called "dees") alternately attracts and repels charged particles.
 The particles, injected near the center of the magnetic field, accelerate only when passing through the gap between the electrodes.
 The perpendicular magnetic field (passing vertically through the "D" electrodes), combined with the increasing energy of the particles forces the particles to travel in a spiral path.
-With no change in energy the charged particles in a magnetic field will follow a circular path.
-In the cyclotron, energy is applied to the particles as they cross the gap between the dees and so they are accelerated (at the typical sub-relativistic speeds used) and will increase in mass as they approach the speed of light.
-Either of these effects (increased velocity or increased mass) will increase the radius of the circle and so the path will be a spiral.

 The radius will increase until the particles hit a target at the perimeter of the vacuum chamber.
 Various materials may be used for the target, and the collisions will create secondary particles which may be guided outside of the cyclotron and into instruments for analysis.
 The results will enable the calculation of various properties, such as the mean spacing between atoms and the creation of various collision products.
 Subsequent chemical and particle analysis of the target material may give insight into nuclear transmutation of the elements used in the target.